 Escape Room Games

 Escape rooms have become popular over the last few years.
 Here are a couple of Board and Card game versions I’ve played and enjoyed:

 I have the “Old Version” which comes with 4 scenarios.
 There are 2 newer versions that have 3 and there are multiple expansions to the series.
 These are essentially, one-off mystery puzzles.
 This game comes with a digital decoder, physical keys, multiple envelopes, etc. It’s pretty difficult and hard to complete with people during the timer, but fun and satisfying when you finally solve the mystery.

-The Unlock! games are card /app based, one off scenarios Each box is a different scenario, with it’s own theme and difficulty.
-I’ve played a few of these, all at 2 player and they’re a blast!
+The Unlock! games are card /app-based, one-off scenarios Each box is a different scenario, with its own theme and difficulty.
+I’ve played a few of these, all at 2 players and they’re a blast!
 This would be my go-to escape room for couples, as the cards/components are much smaller than the others.

 I’ve only played a couple of the puzzles so far, but this one is difficult!
 You take on different path’s to reach the finale.
 There are 19 puzzles with 4 real (plastic) combination locks to unlock.